 |Focus: Sri Lanka|

-The LTTE have been fighting a war for a homeland for Sri Lanka’s ethnic Tamils since 1983.
+The LTTE have been fighting a 23-year secessionist war against the government for a homeland in the northeast for the ethnic-minority Tamils.